eclipse-tractusx/bpdm/README.md

 ### Deployment with Profiles

-The instructions above deploy an application with the default Spring profile enabled.
+The instructions above deploys an application with the default Spring profile enabled.
 You can set the active profiles in the `springProfiles` value.
 Like so:

 ```yaml